 - Crush the zest into the sugar with your fingers until evenly distributed.

 - Core and cut the pears into 1" pieces with the skins on.
 Put them in a bowl.
 Pour lemon juice over them, toss, and let sit.

 - In another bowl, whisk together flour, baking powder, baking soda, and salt.

 - In yet another (large) bowl, crack the eggs.
-Whisk with the sugar, then whisk in the olive oil until nice and smooth.
+Whisk with the sugar until pale and expanded in volume, then whisk in the olive oil until nice and smooth.
 Add almond extract and whisk some more.

 - Dump in the juicy pears, then sift the flour mixture on top of them.
 Fold them both into the egg mixture.
 Stop right when the flour disappears.

-- Scrape the batter into the pan, even it out, and bake for an hour.
-It should be brown and smell good; a toothpick poking it should come out clean.
+- Scrape the raw cake into the pan, even it out, and bake for an hour.
+It should be dark brown and smell good; a toothpick poking it should come out clean.
+(You might need more time.
+You might also need foil to cover the top if it looks like it's about to burn.)
 After 30 minutes on a wire rack, the cake can be unbuckled.
 Let it cool to body temperature, a couple of hours.